IALSA/ialsa-2016-groningen/sandbox/harmonization-smoking/harmonization-smoking.md

-# Harmonization procedures : smoking
+# Harmonization exposition : smoking

 <!-- These two chunks should be added in the beginning of every .Rmd that you want to source an .R script -->
 <!--  The 1st mandatory chunck  -->